HQDiesl/UDPChat/readme.txt

 Harrison Diesl, Jawaun McKelvey, William Luttrell

+Run the makefile before doing either of the following.

 TO OPERATE THE SERVER:
 	1. First retrieve your IP using ifconfig.
 If using a VM, make sure network settings are set to Bridged Adapter.
 	2. Distribute this IP to anyone who wishes to connect, as well as a port number you wish to use.